sagemath/sagewiki_to_gh-2022-10-10/days41.md

  '''Be sure to buy your plane ticket on a US carrier.'''

-== Lodging ==
+== Important: Lodging ==

+'''There are only limited rooms available in the campus vicinity, so please make arrangements immediately.'''

 We have limited rooms available at the Collegiana Inn.
 This operation is somewhere between a dormitory and a hotel, perhaps "boarding house" describes it.
 Rooms are designed to be shared and have their own bathrooms.
-If we fill these rooms, or if you prefer less-rustic accomodations, suggestions for lodging are available on the [[days41/travel|travel]] page.
+If we fill these rooms, or if you prefer less-rustic accomodations, suggestions for lodging are available on the [[days41/travel#hotels|travel]] page.
 You should make these arrangements yourself.
 If you have been approved for funding, then you will be reimbursed.

-'''There are only limited rooms available in the campus vicinity, so please make arrangements immediately.'''

 == Mailing List ==

- * Mailing list for the workshop is [[https://groups.google.com/forum/#!forum/sagedays41|Sage Days 41]].
+Mailing list for the workshop is [[https://groups.google.com/forum/#!forum/sagedays41|Sage Days 41]].
 Please add yourself to this list when available.
 This will be the primary vehicle for preliminary announcements, and last-minute changes during the week.

 == Organizers ==